ATATC/atatc.github.io/_pages/about.md

 Medical Image Processing.
 I am also a full-stack developer who mainly focuses on Next.js, SpringBoot, and MySQL.

 I started working as a full-stack developer since middle school in Shanghai.
 My research career started in high school at [Villanova College](https://www.villanovacollege.org).
-Later I did an internship in MIP at [Vector Institute](https://vectorinstitute.ai).
+Later I did an internship in medical image processing at [Vector Institute](https://vectorinstitute.ai).

 Earlier in 2019, I founded [Project Neura](https://projectneura.org) and held tens of projects with other members.